trag1c/crossandra/README.md

 ```py
 RuleGroup(rules: tuple[Rule[Any], ...])
 ```
 Used for storing multiple Rules in one object.
-Can be constructed by ORing two or more Rules.
+Can be constructed with a tuple of rules or by ORing (`|`) two or more Rules.

 ### `common`
 The `common` submodule is a collection of commonly used patterns.